Finiteness of nonzero degree maps between three-manifolds: Domination of bounded degree

-Proposition \ref{d-dominateSF} is known when $d$ equals one, due to Claude Hayat-Legrand, Shicheng Wang, Heiner Zieschang for the $\Sph$-geometric case (\cite{HWZ}), and due to Shicheng Wang, Qing Zhou for the $\Nil$-geometric and the $\Sft$-geometric cases (\cite{WZ}).
-Their arguments almost work for the general case, but one needs to strengthen a lemma used in both of the papers bounding the size of torsions in the first homology of the targets for general $d>0$.
+Proposition \ref{d-dominateSF} is known when $d$ equals $1$, due to Hayat-Legrand--Wang--Zieschang \cite{HWZ} for the $\Sph$--geometric case, and Wang--Zhou \cite{WZ} for the $\Nil$--geometric case and the $\Sft$--geometric case.
+We generalize their arguments by establishing the following promoted lemma: